 - Homemade Pesto: Healthy, Easy-to-make Recipe in just 5 Steps

 - Don’t Toss That Stale Bread!
 These Recipes Rely On It

 - Homemade Vegetable Broth Recipe: Easy, Organic and with Freshest Ingredients

 This text was translated from German into English by Evan Binford.
-You can view the original here: Resteverwertung: Was viele in den Müll werfen, kann man essen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Resteverwertung: Was viele in den Müll werfen, kann man essen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.